-The Mahale Mountains, in a remote location by the lake Tanganyika, are one of the best places in the world for chimpanzee trekking.
-Around 700 chimps are living in this area, famous thanks to the work of Jane Goodall, who worked with them in Gombe, further north.
+The Mahale Mountains, located in a remote area by the lake Tanganyika, are one of the best places in the world for chimpanzee trekking.
+Around 700 chimps live in this area, famous Jane Goodall’s research in Gombe, further north.

 Chimpanzee Trekking in Mahale Mountains National Park